terraform-ibm-modules/terraform-ibm-powervs-sap/solutions/e2e/README.md

     - Creates a new private subnet for SAP communication for the entire landscape.
     - Creates and configures one PowerVS instance for SAP HANA based on best practices.
     - Creates and configures multiple PowerVS instances for SAP NetWeaver based on best practices.
-    - Creates and configures one optional PowerVS instance for sharing SAP files between other system instances.
     - Connects all created PowerVS instances to a proxy server specified by IP address or hostname.
     - Optionally connects all created PowerVS instances to an NTP server and DNS forwarder specified by IP address or hostname.
-    - Optionally configures a shared NFS directory on all created PowerVS instances.
     - Post-instance provisioning, Ansible Galaxy collection roles from [IBM](https://galaxy.ansible.com/ui/repo/published/ibm/power_linux_sap/) are executed: `power_linux_sap`.
     - Tested with RHEL8.4,/8.6/8.8/9.2/9.4, SLES15-SP3/SP5/SP6 images.